thiagomgd/geekosaurblog/src/posts/foreignlanguage/nonenglish_show_movies.md

 I know that many readers here like anime, and some will also watch Korean or Chinese dramas.
 But that doesn't count as variety if you only watch TV from 3 different countries, right?

 So, during the next few weeks I'll be posting some recommendations on TV shows and movies that I enjoyed.
-If you have anything to recommend, please feel free to send it on [Twitter](https://twitter.com/falconsensei) or [Reddit](https://www.reddit.com/r/geekosaur/).
+If you have anything to recommend, please feel free to send it!